greenpeace-cee/at.greenpeace.gpapi/docs/index.md

 ```

 To obtain the endpoint URL for staging and production environments, please
 contact the database team at Greenpeace CEE.

-Note that API endpoints are not
+!!! warning "Network Access"
+    The API endpoints, both for the staging and production environments,
+    are behind a firewall, i.e. not publicly accessible.
+Network-level
-public and that network-level access will need to be set up.
+    access will need to be set up, preferably via IP whitelisting.
+This
+    generally works best with a static IP address (range) for API clients.

 ## Authentication